danBamikiya/cuttlink/server/API_DOC.md

 Rate limiting is applied as per user based on the user's IP, and allows a maximum of 100 requests per 3 mins.

-**Note**: If Web API returns **status code 429**, it means that you have sent too many requests.
+**Note**: If Cuttlink API returns **status code 429**, it means that you have sent too many requests.
 When this happens, check the `Retry-After` header, where you will see a number displayed.
 This is the number of _seconds that you need to wait_, before you try your request again.

 <h2>Responses</h2>